 Networking and bandwidth: The files in shared folders and all the updates need to be transported over the network between the systems.
 You should ensure that only relevant files and updates are shared.

 Folder type: Sharing an Assets folder of the type sling:OrderedFolder, is not supported.
-If you want to share a folder, when creating it in AEM Assets, do not select the Ordered option.
+If you want to share a folder, when creating it in Experience Manager Assets, do not select the Ordered option.

-- Avoid sharing deep hierarchies: The sharing works recursively and does not allow for selective unsharing.
+Avoid sharing deep hierarchies: The sharing works recursively and does not allow for selective unsharing.
 Typically, only folders without subfolders, or with a very shallow hierarchy, like 1 subfolder level, should be considered for sharing.

 Avoid WIP in the shared folder: Shared folder should not be used for Work in Progress - use a separate folder in Creative Cloud Files to carry out work that requires frequent changes to the file.

 Start new work outside of shared folder: New designs (creative files) should be started in the separate WIP folder in Creative Cloud Files, and when they are ready to be shared with Experience Manager Assets users, they should be moved or saved to the shared folder.

 Simplify sharing structure: For a more manageable operating set up, think about simplifying the sharing structure.
 Instead of sharing with all creative users, Experience Manager Assets folders should be shared with team representative(s) only, like a creative director or team manager.
 The manager on the creative side would receive final assets, decide on work assignments, and then let designers work in their own Creative Cloud accounts on WIP assets.
 They can use Creative Cloud collaboration features to coordinate the work, and finally select and put assets that are ready to share back to Experience Manager Assets into their creative-ready shared folder.

 The following diagram illustrates an example configuration for creating new designs based on existing final assets from Experience Manager Assets.